demonxian3/little-script/README.md

 ### CrawlScore
 Language: PHP
 Crawl the Subscriptions's Score for student and do statistics
+Storage the data to Mysql and sort the data to analysis

 ### CryptoTools
 Language: Javascript
 conversion between the Ascii,Hexdecimal,EntityChar and so on

-### ExploitCode
+### GetPrivilege
 Language: PHP
 Vulnerability utilization code